 ACES and Computational Earth System Science

 ACES is a multilateral grand challenge science research cooperation of APEC.
 The project involves leading international earthquake simulation and prediction research groups.
 Funding of the US involvement has originated over the years from NASA and the US National Science Foundation.
-ACES’s goal is to develop realistic supercomputer simulation models for the complete earthquake-generation process, thus providing a virtual laboratory that probes earthquake behavior.
+ACES’s goal is to develop tools from cloud-based data analytics through realistic supercomputer simulation models for the complete earthquake-generation process, thus providing a virtual laboratory that probes earthquake behavior.
 This capability will provide a powerful way to study the earthquake cycle, and hence, offers a new opportunity to gain an understanding of the earthquake nucleation process and precursory phenomena leading to new methods of earthquake forecasting.
 The project represents a grand scientific challenge because of the complexity of phenomena and range of scales from microscopic to global involved in the earthquake-generation process.
 It’s a coordinated international effort linking complementary nationally based programs, centers, and research teams.

 In the days leading up to the most recent Maui meeting, the world was struck by a series of major catastrophic earthquakes.
 Two of the largest earthquakes in recorded history occurred—the magnitude 8.8 (M8.8) 27 February 2010 Chile earthquake, and the M9.1, 11 March 2011 Tohoku, Japan earthquake and tsunami.
 Since 1900 AD, there have been only 17 earthquakes having magnitudes larger than 8.5.
 In addition to the two events listed here, there were also the following earthquakes: